NealShankarGit/tictactoe/README.md

 Evaluation Results<br>
 Classifiers on tictac_final:
-• KNN Classifier excelled with an accuracy of 99.58%, indicating nearly perfect classification.
+• KNN Classifier excelled with an accuracy of 99.58%, indicating nearly perfect classification.<br>
-• SVC also performed well, achieving an accuracy of 98.33%.
+• SVC also performed well, achieving an accuracy of 98.33%.<br>
 • MLP Classifier showed a strong accuracy of 98.43%, comparable to SVC.
 Classifiers on tictac_single:
-• KNN Classifier's performance dipped slightly with an accuracy of 91.86%.
+• KNN Classifier's performance dipped slightly with an accuracy of 91.86%.<br>
-• SVC's accuracy decreased significantly to 76.13%.
+• SVC's accuracy decreased significantly to 76.13%.<br>
-• MLP Classifier remained robust with an accuracy of 97.18%.
+• MLP Classifier remained robust with an accuracy of 97.18%.<br>
 Regressors on tictac_multi:
-• KNN Regressor had an accuracy of 85.76%, a solid performance for a regression task.
+• KNN Regressor had an accuracy of 85.76%, a solid performance for a regression task.<br>
-• Linear Regression showed lower performance with an accuracy of 76.32%.
+• Linear Regression showed lower performance with an accuracy of 76.32%.<br>
-• MLP Regressor stood out with an impressive accuracy of 97.44%, suggesting it effectively captured the dataset's complexity.
+• MLP Regressor stood out with an impressive accuracy of 97.44%, suggesting it effectively captured the dataset's complexity.<br>
 The MLP models consistently displayed strong performance across different tasks and datasets, likely due to their ability to model nonlinear relationships effectively.